Shadowsocks-NET/Aurum/README.md

 # Aurum
 Aurum is a cross-platform GUI for the v2ray family of anti-censorship applications.

-`Aurum.Micro` is the experimental, minimal GUI of this project, written in C# and Avalonia.Ui
+`Aurum.Micro` is the experimental, minimal GUI of this project, written in F# and Avalonia.FuncUI

 `Aurum` is the backend library for command operations such as configuration generation and evaluation, v2ray instance management and perhaps tun2socks support.